dkarthe/webjeda-blog/_posts/2016-02-26-how-to-add-related-posts-in-jekyll.md

 {:toc}

-Manually linking articles was hectic when I have more articles.
-May be there is a plugin for WordPress that can do the job, but I was fed up with too many plugins!
-But in Jekyll, we have nice little variables ```page.previous```and ```page.next``` which does the job without breaking a sweat.
+Manually linking articles was a tedious job if I had more articles.
+May be there was a plugin for that, but I was fed up with too many plugins!
+In Jekyll, it is wasy to implement navigation because we have nice little variables ```page.previous```and ```page.next``` which can handle navigation without breaking a sweat.

 ## Why use Related Prev-Next Navigation in Jekyll?

-Finding content on your blog should be easy to your visitors.
+Finding content on your blog should be easy.
 Let's say a new visitor is checking out an article on your website about **How to begin with Angular JS**.
-You have made a lot of research to write this article leaving no stone unturned.
-And your article is the best resource the visitor can get anywhere on the internet.
+Maybe your article is really helpful and many users have a high success rate trying it.
+Then users will look for more articles from you.

-Let's also assume that you put the same efforts to write all your posts (I know you don't) and your articles are really helpful to learn Angular JS step by step.
-There is a **83%**(yes this is from How I Met Your Mother) chance that the user is going to check more of your content.
+So there is a **83%**(yes this is from How I Met Your Mother) chance that a user is going to check more of your content if he/she likes the current one.
 You should give him/her an easy access to other content of yours right after the current article!

-Adding next-previous post link or related post link is a good way to engage your audience with more useful content and if the articles are good then they may turn into subscribers.
+Adding next-previous post link or related post link is a good way to engage your audience with more posts and if the posts are good then the audiens may turn into subscribers.

 ## How to add Related Posts link in Jekyll?